veronikakontos/OliveOil/README.md

 ![All Products](./public/screenshots/Screenshot%202023-03-28%20at%2012.14.04%20PM.png)

-Reviews page is for client/users who would like to share few words.
+Reviews page is for client who would like to write a review

 ![Reviews](./public/screenshots/review.png)